k1LoW/tbls/README.md

 ### Relations

-`relations:` is used to add table relation to database document without `FOREIGN KEY`.
+`relations:` is used to add or override table relation to database document without `FOREIGN KEY`.

 You can create ER diagrams with relations without having foreign key constraints.